faraz9993/All_EIC_DevOps_Training/Final_Assessment_Task.md

 }
 ```

-### This files will create all the resources successfully on the AWS with proper networking configuration as can be seen in the below images:
+### These files will create all the resources successfully on the AWS with proper networking configuration as can be seen in the below images:

 ![alt text](images/Final_Assessment/Image_3)
 ![alt text](images/Final_Assessment/Image_4)